 Perfect for sensory play, toddlers will love to drive their Hot Wheels cars through this brightly coloured rice, fill and empty bottles or glue it in a pattern to cardboard.
 Prepare for some messy craft fun and keep the vacuum close for a quick clean up!
 From The Imagination Tree.

-We wish you lots of messy, creative fun with the kids!
+We wish you lots of messy, creative days of fun craft with the kids!
 And if they get too hyped up on all these fun crafts, try your hand at these calming glitter jars.